 She is a trained professional, with extensive newborn experience, who will arrive at 9 pm and leave at 7 am (although these hours are negotiable).
 She will help you with the night time feeds, bedtime routine, breastfeeding and any sleep issues.

 Depending on your preference, your Night Nanny can rest in the same room as your baby, or you will sleep with your baby and the Night Nanny will offer support and guidance when needed.
 When your baby wakes for a feed, the Night Nanny will make sure good feeding practices are being instilled; she will ensure your baby stays awake to have a good feed, and she will then wind and settle your baby.
+She should be allowed to nap in between the baby’s needs so bedding is required for her.

 Often mothers drift off while feeding and may not have the energy to spend time on winding of settling their baby if they are tired.
 This can result in the baby waking again within a short period requiring further winding and possibly another feed.
 An exhausted mother may not recognise this in the small hours of the night.